-I am senior lecturer in philosophy and director of our B.A. program in Philosophy and Society.
+I am associate professor in philosophy and director of our B.A. program in Philosophy and Society.
 I teach and supervise in moral philosophy and political philosophy.

 Most of my research so far has dealt with paternalism - to what degree and in what way liberal values such as liberty and autonomy should be respected, both in political contexts and more generally.
 In particular I have investigated how this question should be understood - if these liberal values have a particular status or if they are values like any other and so should be balanced against them, values such as good health and wellbeing.
 I have also discussed concrete policy areas where these questions arise, especially in public health.

 I recent years I have also taken an interest in quite different issues.
 I am currently leading a small research project on the concept of sustainability and its relationship to future people.
-I have so far written a couple of articles on how we should assess the value of the wellbeing and existence of future people.
 I am also participating in one project on information to relatives about hereditary cancer risks, and another project on the potential impact of artificial intelligence on democracy and self-determination.
 I recently participated in a project on close personal relationships and the norms and laws that regulate them.